Abdogouhmad/commandcrafter/README.md

 - Execute commands from within Rust programs.
 - Capture command output.
 - Write command output to a file for logging and analysis.
+- Display the output command in the terminal.
 - Simplify automation tasks by leveraging Rust's capabilities.

 ## Installation